Deposit guarantee scheme

 The deposit guarantee scheme does not cover:

-- anonymous deposits or instruments, or deposits or instruments whose holder cannot be identified;
+- anonymous deposits or non-registered financial instruments, or whose holder cannot be identified;

-- notes, coins and items entrusted to your bank's safety deposit department;
+- banknotes, coins and objet entrusted to your bank's safety box service;

-- life insurance accounts and life insurance policies, capitalisation policies with an insurance company;
+- life insurance policies, capitalisation contracts with an insurance company;

 - collective pension savings schemes (PERCO), intercompany collective pension savings schemes (PERCO-I), company pension savings schemes (PERE);